 "Yes.
 Have a seat."
 Reese Hughes gestured to the chairs on the opposite side of his desk.
-"I know I said this last night, but I'll say it again: Good work with the Townsend case.
+"I know I said this last night, but it's worth repeating: Good work with the Townsend case.
 We couldn't have arrested him if you hadn't figured out how he was spending the money he embezzled."

 "Commissioning art thefts.
 We found the artwork in his home when we served the warrant last night.
-Last I heard he was making a deal to implicate several people who arranged or committed the thefts."
+Last I heard he was making a deal to implicate several people who arranged and committed the thefts."
 Peter had been sent home at midnight, just as the interrogation was turning into a negotiation for that deal.
-One minute he'd taken a break to grab some coffee while waiting for Philip Townsend's attorney to arrive, and the next thing Peter knew he was being told to go home.
+One minute he'd taken a break to grab a cup of coffee while waiting for Philip Townsend's attorney to arrive, and the next thing Peter knew he was being told to go home.

-"That's why we're keeping his arrest quiet for now.
+"That's why we're keeping his arrest quiet for now, so we don't spook his accomplices.
 We have agents bringing in many of the people Townsend named."
-Hughes smirked.
+Hughes paused.
 "I know you weren't happy about being sent home."

-Not happy?
-How about: annoyed as hell.
 "I never said that."
-At least, not until he was in his kitchen, telling El about his day.
+At least, not until he was home, telling El about his day.

 Peter turned this around in his mind.
-Wiese had a point, but he didn't want to get a reputation for arresting only tall, brown-haired, brown-eyed clones of himself.
-"I've caught plenty of criminals I had nothing in common with."
+Wiese had a point, but he felt compelled to mention, "I've caught plenty of criminals I had nothing in common with."